Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Blocks of

 \subsection{Special partitions}

-Our analogue of Richards's formula breaks down for a few \cbvs in $\blk\tau$, and our main theorem will deal with these separately.
-In order to deal with these, we single out some partitions which we call the \emph{special} partitions in $\pb\tau$.
+Our analogue of Richards's formula breaks down for a few (in fact, at most three) \cbvs in $\blk\tau$, and our main theorem will deal with these separately.
+In order to deal with these vectors, we single out some partitions which we call the \emph{special} partitions in $\pb\tau$.
 There are up to six of these, though some may be undefined, depending on the value of $\bb\tau$.

 \begin{itemize} \item If $\bb\tau\ls n-2$, define $\xx\tau$ as follows.
 Let $a,b\in\{1,\dots,n\}$ be minimal such that $a,b,h-a,h-b\notin\tau$, and define $\xx\tau=\tau\sqcup(h-a,h-b,b,a)$.
 Note that if $\xx\tau$ is defined, then it is automatically restricted. \item If $\bb\tau\ls n-1$, define $\shp\tau$ as follows.
 Let $a\in\{1,\dots,n\}$ be minimal such that $a,h-a\notin\tau$, and define $\shp\tau=\tau\sqcup(h,h-a,a)$.
 Note that if $\shp\tau$ is defined, then it is automatically restricted. \item Define $\nat\tau$ to be the partition $\tau\sqcup(h,h)$.
 Observe that $\nat\tau$ is restricted \iff $\tau\neq\varnothing$ (that is, if $\bb\tau\gs1$). \item If $\bb\tau\ls n-1$, define $\flt\tau$ as follows.
 Let $a>h$ be minimal such that $a,2h-a\notin\tau$, and set $\flt\tau=\tau\sqcup(a,2h-a)$. \item Define $\ppi\tau$ as follows.
 Let $a$ be minimal such that $a\in\tau\sqcup(h)$ but $a+h\notin\tau$, and set $\ppi\tau=\tau\sqcup(a+h,h)\setminus(a)$. \item If $\bb\tau\gs1$, define $\yy\tau$ as follows.
 Take the two smallest integers $a<b$ such that $a,b\notin\tau$, $a-h\in\tau$ and $b-h\in\tau\sqcup(a)$.
 Define $\yy\tau=\tau\sqcup(b,a)\setminus(b-h,a-h)$. \end{itemize}